jessicaloohw/SLIT-Net_v2/Trained_Models/README.md

-Please download trained models from: [LINK]
+Please download the trained models from: [LINK]